DevExpress/devextreme-documentation/concepts/90 Integration Guides/10 Create a DevExtreme application with Gatsby.md

 ![Gatsby renders content on the server](/images/Gatsby/ssr-example.png)

-## Step 4.
-Add DevExtreme to the application
+## 4. Add DevExtreme to the application

 We're ready to add a DevExtreme Data Grid to our application.
 First, add DevExtreme to your project dependencies (`.package.json`):